Dr Liam Taylor

 Research interests

 My glaciology research is focussed on identifying novel methods for monitoring mountain glaciers, particularly in the Peruvian Andes.
 My PhD research aimed to investigate how new satellites or processing techniques can acquire surface elevation change over very small glaciers in steep terrain which are most difficult to observe, in order to quantify their rate of thinning and recession.
-I am applying these techniques to identifying glacier surge events through surface elevation change and filling data gaps in understudied regions.
+I am applying these techniques to identify glacier surge events through surface elevation change and filling data gaps in understudied regions.
 I am also developing low-cost sensors, based on the Raspberry Pi computer, to monitor glacier calving using photogrammetry with real-time data processing and transmission to be used in the early warning of hazards.
 My current research is looking to further this research by deploying further low-cost sensors across glacier sites most vulnerable to sudden collapse to better identify the precursors to these events.

 My pedagogical research is focused on how extended reality technologies can enhance Geographical teaching in Higher Education.
 I’m particularly interested in how digital approaches can be used to complement and enhance physical fieldtrips.